Miroslav Blažević: Playing career

 Blažević began his youth career in local team NK Travnik, after which he moved to Zagreb and joined Dinamo Zagreb.
 His career as a player was, by his own admission, average; therefore, he began his coaching career at a relatively early age.
 As a player, he played for Dinamo Zagreb, Lokomotiva Zagreb, Rijeka, Sarajevo, and Sion.
 He also played for Moutier, gaining promotion to LNA in 1966.

 Managerial career

 Coaching in Switzerland

-Blažević started as a coach where he ended his playing days in Switzerland.
+Blažević started as a coach when he ended his playing days in Switzerland.
 He first led FC Vevey (1968–71) then his former team FC Sion (1971–76), FC Lausanne-Sport (1976–79) and finally Switzerland's national team (as interim coach for two games in 1976).
 With Sion he won the Swiss Cup with club as a player and as manager in 1974.

 NK Rijeka

 Blažević returned to Yugoslavia in 1979 to coach Rijeka.
 Rijeka finished tenth in the 1979–80 season.
 Although not a very good league season the club got to the quarter-finals of 1979–80 European Cup Winners' Cup where they lost to Juventus.
 NK Rijeka's best European placement.

 Blažević also lost the 1979–80 Balkans Cup final to Studențesc București.